Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back.

-He's aware and thankful for all the prayers and concerns and best wishes that have poured in uh to him.
+He's aware and thankful for all the prayers and concerns and best wishes that have poured in to him.

-Uh yesterday, Wednesday, he was taken to hospital in Honolulu after experiencing chest pains.
+Yesterday, Wednesday, he was taken to hospital in Honolulu after experiencing chest pains.

 Know this, though.

-Rush is in good stable condition, comfortable, as comfortable as one can be on vacation, particularly in Hawaii, and he's in very good hands.
+Rush is in good, stable condition, comfortable, as comfortable as one can be on vacation, particularly in Hawaii, and he's in very good hands.

 And he wants me to continue to push back the frontiers of ignorance in America.